Alternating Medicines to Treat a Fever in Children Older than 6 Months

 Contact your healthcare professional if:

-• Fever lasts more than three (3) days (>72 hours)
+• a fever lasts more than three (3) days (>72 hours).

-• Fever is 104°F (40°C) or higher
+• a fever is 104°F (40°C) or higher.

-• Child is vomiting, dehydrated, or lethargic
+• your child is vomiting, dehydrated, or lethargic.

-• Any underlying medical conditions are present
+• any underlying medical conditions are present.

 Safe Use Tips & Takeaways